nodecross/nodex-docs/source/interface_definitions/index.md

 Method: unid_err_t unid_read_trng(void *result_ptr)
 ```

 This is implemented when replacing the process of generating true random numbers.
-Accesses its own TRNG module inside the shared library, and links true random numbers to UNiD EDGE through a pointer.
+Accesses its own TRNG module inside the shared library, and links true random numbers to NodeX EDGE through a pointer.
 The return value of the method follows the definition of unid_err_t.

 ## Save private keys